Skip to content

 ATStringSloppy

-This test removes spaces, newlines and tabs and then performs a string match.
+This test removes all spaces, newlines and tabs within the string and then performs a string match.

 ATSRegExp